DaryaChaplygina/NoisyPeakCalling2/README.md

 `snr.sh` is a script that runs `signal_to_noise_estimation.py` on every file from Tulip simulation.

 ### Project pipeline

+- Download files listed in __data__
+- Run `conda env create -f env.yaml` to get all the required programs
+- Install Tulip
+- Run `./prepare_data.sh` to align your ChIP-seq and control reads
+- Run `tulip_analysis.sh` to learn how Tulip model is affected by additive noise model
+- Run `simreads.sh` to create noisy dataset with Tulip (_deductive noise model_)
+- Run `./peakcalling.sh` to perform peak calling on new dataset
+- Run `snr.sh` to compute SNR rate in new dataset

+Some plots from results also require an information about peaks overlaping.
+You can obtain it from JBR Genome Browser and write it into `result/snr_tulip_noise_model.csv`.

 ## Results

 ## References

 <a name="tulip">[1]</a>  An Zheng, Michael Lamkin, Yutong Qiu, Kevin Ren, Alon Goren, Melissa Gymrek.
 A flexible simulation toolkit for designing and evaluating ChIP-sequencing experiments. doi: https://doi.org/10.1101/624486